iron-io/iron_mq_ruby/README.md

 Be sure to delete a message from the queue when you're done with it.

-#Client
+# Client

-`IronMQ::Client` is based on `IronCore::Client` and provides easy access to the queues and messages.
+`IronMQ::Client` is based on `IronCore::Client` and provides easy access to the queues.

 ```ruby
 ironmq = IronMQ::Client.new(:token => "MY_TOKEN", :project_id => "MY_PROJECT_ID")